tdignan87/TraceSense/README.md

 specifically designed so they can complete audits easily without having to record it on paper and then update an excel document at a later stage.

 The selling point for this software will be ease of use and removal of paper from the process.

+## User Stories:
+User goals are:

+## Business Goals

+The target businesses to use this application are:

+## Developer Goals

+Developer goals are: